 Color: Customizes the color coding of the heat map based on percentage change value or absolute value of Average Active Sessions, Average Response Time, Executions/Hour, I/O Time, and CPU Time.

-The Insights section provides the following links to identify the high-load SQL statements across databases that consume a disproportionate amount of system resources and causes a large impact on the database performance:
+Oracle SQL Warehouse allows you to identify the high-load SQL statements across databases that consume a disproportionate amount of system resources and causes a large impact on the database performance.

 Top SQL by CPU: SQL statements with the highest growth in CPU usage